 Man Invented Easter

-Easter is an annual celebration during which Christians celebrate the resurrection of Jesus and remember what God has done for us.
+Easter is an annual celebration during which Christians celebrate the resurrection of Jesus and remember what God has done for them.
 Formally remembering God’s acts among His people is a very biblical thing to do.
 The Hebrew word for this in Scripture is zakar, which means to remember, recall, or call to mind.
 This is a practice that saturates the Psalms, is at the heart of the Torah feasts, and is the entire point of celebrating the Last Supper.
-Therefore, there is nothing wrong with Christians choosing to celebrate the resurrection of Jesus.
+There is nothing wrong with Christians choosing to celebrate the resurrection of Jesus.
 The Bible does not mandate Hanukkah or Purim either, but our Jewish and Torahist friends are not wrong to celebrate those man-made feasts.

 Easter’s Pagan Roots

 Second, Ishtar was a mythical pagan goddess, not a feast or celebration.
 She was portrayed as a beautiful and fierce goddess of war and sexual love, the protector of temple prostitutes, and the patroness of the alehouse.
 Her symbols were not eggs and bunnies, as is commonly asserted, but rather the lion, the storehouse gate, and the eight-pointed star.2 So what does a mythical, warrior-sex goddess have to do with a real, historical Jewish man who laid His life down as a sacrifice for all of humanity and was miraculously resurrected three days later?
-The answer is, of course, nothing.
+The answer, of course, is nothing.

 Another claim about Easter’s pagan roots is that the English word Easter was derived from Eostre, the Anglo-Saxon goddess of spring and fertility; hence the connection with bunnies and eggs, both of which were seen as symbols of fertility.
 However, bunnies and eggs have nothing to do with the Christian celebration of Easter.
 Nowhere in Scripture are eggs or rabbits used as symbols of anything.
 They are a modern secular tradition, not part of the religious observance of Easter.